 He was becoming something more.
 Something independent.

 Eventually, the group opened their doors to the public, inviting others to bare witness to their strange séance.
-Footage of one of the events was actually captured on film.
+Footage of one of the events was actually captured on film (note: the linked video is just a dramatic recreation, not the actual footage).

 What really happened during the Philip experiments?